UW-Stevens Point Master of Science in Communication Sciences and Disorders-Speech and Language Pathology graduates at work

 - Katara (Kaiser) Tabaka '10, '12 Speech Language Pathologist at Big Stone Therapies in Milbank, SD

 - Jennifer Sabally, M.S.
 '13 Speech Language Pathologist at Tomah Area School District

 - Tessa Heckel M.S.
 '10Assistive Communication Technology/AAC Specialist/Pediatric SLP at Cerebral Palsy Inc. in Green Bay

 Choose Master of Science in Communication Sciences and Disorders-Speech and Language Pathology at UW-Stevens Point

-The University of Wisconsin-Stevens Point (UWSP) School of School of Communication Sciences and Disorders (CSD) offers the Master of Science (M.S.) degree with specialization in speech and language pathology.
+The University of Wisconsin-Stevens Point (UWSP) School of Communication Sciences and Disorders (CSD) offers the Master of Science (M.S.) degree with specialization in speech and language pathology.
 The master’s degree program at UW-Stevens Point in speech and language pathology is accredited by the Council on Academic Accreditation in Audiology and Speech-Language Pathology of the American Speech-Language-Hearing Association (ASHA).
 2200 Research Boulevard #310, Rockville, Maryland 20850, 800-498-2071 or 301-296-5700.